anumittal/WWDC25CountDown/README.md

 🏁 One iOS dev topic a day — let’s level up together!

 ---

+🚀 Day 16/60 — 44 days to WWDC25!

+🎯 Today’s topic: Introduction to the Combine Framework

+Learn core Combine concepts—Publishers, Subscribers & Operators—for handling asynchronous data streams.

+⏱️ ~18 minutes to dive into Combine.

+🎥 From WWDC19: Introducing Combine — https://developer.apple.com/videos/play/wwdc2019/722

+**

 🚀 Day 15/60 — 45 days to WWDC25!

 🎯 Today’s topic: Observation in SwiftUI

 Discover SwiftUI’s new observation model—using @Observable and compiler-driven macros—to automatically notify views of data changes.

-⏱️ 25 minutes to streamline your state tracking and view updates.
+⏱️ 12.5 minutes to streamline your state tracking and view updates.

 🎥 From WWDC23: https://developer.apple.com/videos/play/wwdc2023/10149